badetitou/badetitou.github.io/projects/VSCode-Pharo/_posts/2021-03-31-analysing-java-with-vscode.md

 author: Benoît "badetitou" Verhaeghe
 layout: post
 title: "Analysing Java with VSCode"
-subtitle: "How to use VSCode and Pharo to analyse Java projects"
+subtitle: "How to use VSCode and Moose to analyse Java projects?"
 date:   2021-03-31 12:00:00 +200
 categories: pharo vscode
 ---